You are here

 - Horton’s neuralgia* - cluster headache SOP

-- Headaches due to intracranial inflammatory or neoplastic disorders or structural abnormalities – code to underlying disease
+- Headaches due to intracranial or cervical inflammatory or neoplastic disorders or structural abnormalities – code to underlying disease

 * another SOP applies

 Migraines that are claimed to have commenced or worsened in association with head or neck trauma come under the migraine SOP.
 A diagnosis of post-traumatic headaches/migraines should not be made.

 The RMA has formally investigated whether head or neck trauma is a cause of headache.
 They have not issued separate SOPs for “post-traumatic headaches”.
 They have concluded that head trauma is a cause of migraine, at the RH level only.

 Claims for “post-traumatic headache” should be determined using the tension-type headache, migraine or cluster headache SOP, depending on the clinical presentation.
 The exception is if the headaches are due to a demonstrable structural abnormality (eg. subdural haematoma), in which case that abnormality should be diagnosed.

 Clinical onset will be based on the history and date from the first episode that is consistent with having migraine.

 Clinical worsening has been defined in the migraine SOP.
 It is still necessary when determining claims to consider whether there has been worsening of the condition, over and above the normal course of the disease, and arising due to relevant service rendered after the onset of the condition.